-When unburned logs remain in the firebox and the flame disappears, go outside and look at the chimney exit.
-If there is visible smoke, it means that there is still combustible to burn but that the fire lacks air to burn properly.
-In this situation, the CO rate will increase so it is important to react.
-Open the door slightly and move the log with a poker.
-Turn it over and create a passage for the air below, making a trench with the coal bed.
+When there is no more flame in the firebox and there are still some unburned logs, check outside if there is smoke coming out of the chimney.
+If this is the case, it means that the fire is out of air to burn properly.
+In this situation, the level of CO increases and it is important to react.
+Open the door slightly and move the logs with a poker.
+Create a passage for the air below by making a trench with the ember bed.
 Add small pieces of wood to restart the combustion.